LQ95/Markdown-MiniWiki/README.md

 # Markdown-MiniWiki

-miniwiki in parkdown,made as a learning project in Python
+Minimal wiki implementation in markdown, made as a learning project for Flask, in Python